-Preliminary Access Achiever as Preliminary and in addition as Access and in addition Articles Definite, indefinite definite article zero article with uncountable nouns definite article with superlatives definite article with post-modification, such as the present you gave me use of indefinite article in definitions, such as an architect is a person who designs buildings Determiners • any, some, a lot of all, none, not (any), enough, (a) few, (a) little, many, more, most, much, no a range of determiners, eg all the, most, both Adjectives common adjectives in front of a noun demonstrative adjectives this, that, these, those ordinal numbers 1-31 order of adjectives comparative, superlative, regular and common irregular forms use of than ordinal numbers up to 100 and multiples of 100 adjectives ending -ed and - ing such as tired and tiring comparative structures, eg asas, is the same as, not soas, looks like/is like all ordinal numbers Adverbs simple adverbs of place, manner and simple adverbs and adverbial phrases: sequencing, time and place, more complex adverbial phrases of time, place, frequency, manner, e.g. as
+Preliminary Access Achiever as Preliminary and in addition as Access and in addition Articles Definite, indefinite definite article zero article with uncountable nouns definite article with superlatives definite article with post-modification, such as the present you gave me use of indefinite article in definitions, such as an architect is a person who designs buildings Determiners • any, some, a lot of all, none, not (any), enough, (a) few, (a) little, many, more, most, much, no • a range of determiners, e.g. all the, most, both Adjectives common adjectives in front of a noun demonstrative adjectives this, that, these, those ordinal numbers 1-31 order of adjectives comparative, superlative, regular and common irregular forms use of than ordinal numbers up to 100 and multiples of 100 adjectives ending -ed and - ing such as tired and tiring comparative structures, e.g. asas, is the same as, not soas, looks like/is like all ordinal numbers Adverbs simple adverbs of place, manner and time, such as here, slowly, now simple adverbs and adverbial phrases: sequencing, time and place, frequency, manner position of adverbs and word order of adverbial phrases more complex adverbial phrases of time, place, frequency, manner, e.g. as soon as possible Intensifiers • very, really • quite, so, a bit a range of intensifiers such as too, enough